Recent graduate Bartolomeo Stellato wins journal’s First Paper Prize

 8 Oct 2018

-Former St Edmund Hall DPhil student Bartolomeo Stellato (2014, Engineering Science) has won the First Paper Prize in the journal IEEE Transactions on Power Electronics, together with his co-author Tobias Geyer.
+Former St Edmund Hall DPhil student Bartolomeo Stellato (2014, Engineering Science) has won the First Paper Prize in the journal IEEE Transactions on Power Electronics, together with his co-authors Tobias Geyer and Professor Paul Goulart.
 Each year, the Editor and Associate Editors of the IEEE Transactions on Power Electronics select the three 1st prize papers and five 2nd prize papers deemed best among those published in the Transactions during the preceding calendar year.
 Specific emphasis is placed on originality; contribution to the field; the extent to which the paper is supported by analysis and experimental evidence; and the quality of presentation, including the effective use of illustrations.

 Bartolomeo’s paper “High-Speed Finite Control Set Model Predictive Control for Power Electronics” was part of his EU Marie Curie program TEMPO (more details about this research can be found on our website here).
 “In this work we developed a very efficient algorithm to operate electric motors, saving energy and increasing their life span,” he explained.
 “The main idea was to use a physical model of the motor to predict its future behaviour to improve performance and speed up the computations.”